hyperspike/valkey_fdw/README.md

 Building
 --------

-To build the code, you need the hiredis C interface to Valkey installed on your system.
+To build the code, you need the hivalkey C interface to Valkey installed on your system.
 You can checkout the libvalkey from https://github.com/valkey-io/libvalkey or it might be available for your OS as it is for Fedora, for example.